GBrachetta/repocreate/readme.md

 ## Usage

-Run the following in your terminal:
+Run the following in your terminal, **from the root of your directory for which you want to create a repository**:

 ```bash
 repocreate